aaronralls/aaronralls.github.io/_posts/2019-11-27-What-is-new-in-Azure-this-week.md

 I give this update 9/10 Astronauts because these changes are HUGE!

-Monitoring database backups is important and most people don't think to look at them or their status until a production issue comes up.
+Monitoring database backups are important and most people don't think to look at them or their status until a production issue comes up.
 This will help you keep a tab on them proactively.

 See the documentation for a complete list of [Azure SQL Database Metrics][AzureSQLDBMetricsDocs] you may monitor with [Azure Metrics Explorer][AzureMetricsExplorerDocs].

 The second part I mentioned about adding more SQL and Windows versions to [Azure backup][SQLServerBackupInVMDocumentation] is nice, the real beauty is the ability to restore as files!

-This will give you more flexibility to manage your database recover processes.
+This will give you more flexibility to manage your database recovery processes.

 I know this is really three announcements, but they made sense to cover as one topic.